 In 1995, additional funds were allocated from the General Assembly to include nurse practitioners, nurse midwives, and physician assistants.
 The ORPCE mission expanded once again in 1997 with state funding to support Pharm D students from UNC-CH School of Pharmacy.

 Since it's creation in 1993, ORPCE has seen a huge increase in community-based student months across the state.
 The number of community-based preceptors has increased significantly as well.
-ORPCE currently works with nine different schools, sixteen different programs, and over 140 community-based, primary care courses.
+In 2022, the NC AHEC began to use the name Student Services instead of ORPCE to better describe the work we do.

 Our Student Services Team members are looking for NEW preceptors from various disciplines/specialties in the following Charlotte AHEC counties: Anson, Cleveland, Gaston, Lincoln, Stanly, and Union Counties.
 Learn More